santureddy/AWS-SAA-C02-Course/README.md

 ### Public vs Private vs Hybrid vs Multi Cloud

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
 - Private Cloud: using on-premises real cloud.
-Must meet 5 requirements.
+Must meet above 5 cloud computing requirements.
 Examples AWS outposts, Azure stack, Anthos from google.
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 - Hybrid Cloud: using public and private clouds in one environment
-  - This is **NOT** using Public Cloud and Legacy on-premises hardware.
+  - This is **NOT** using Public Cloud and Legacy on-premises hardware which is called hybrid environment.

 ### Cloud Service Models